ilshad/combo/README.md

 ```

 Combo provides single entry point, `combo.api/view`.
 We call it `combo
 component`.
-And it is Om/ReactJS component.
+This is Om component.
 Also, there are nested Om components,
 managed by Combo.
 We call them `combo units` and we describe them in
 a data-DSL as input for combo component.
 All required things (see detailed
 documentation) should be passed into `opts` for `om/build`: